 Guns are tools.
-Like any other tool they do some jobs good, and some jobs bad.
-You wouldn’t use an electric drill to hammer nails into wood, so why would you use the wrong gun for whatever job you are trying to perform.
+Like any other tool they do some jobs well, and some jobs not so well.
+You wouldn’t use an electric drill to hammer nails into wood, so why would you use the wrong gun for whatever job you are trying to perform?
 Since we are discussing personal and home defense, I’ll stick with the guns that work best for that application.

 Semi-automatic handguns have been around for over a century, and they make excellent weapons.
 A high quality defensive handgun won’t cost you a fortune, and most are easy to shoot.
 The concealable models hold more ammunition than a comparable sized revolver, and they usually weigh less due to polymer construction.
 The full sized models for home defense and duty hold a lot more ammunition and the trigger on a semi-automatic is usually lighter than a revolver.
 A semi-automatic handgun is currently the most popular choice for personal protection.
 Learn more about Defensive use of your Semi-Automatic Handgun in the Defensive Handgun Class from Inland Training Instructors.

 While not exactly practical for concealed carry, a shotgun makes an outstanding home defense weapon.
 There is a popular theme in the firearms community that the sound of a person racking the slide on a pump shotgun is enough to frighten away any intruder.
 Personally, I would not want to give away my position right before a gunfight, but hey, to each their own.